Qython/Qython/README.md

 - 👋 Hi, I’m @Qython
-- Quantum Computing with Python.
+- Python with Quantum Computing ability
-- Fast compiler and interpreter.
+- a Fast compiler and interpreter.

 <!---